Skip to content

 reasoning_effort

-A reasoning intensity parameter compliant with the OpenAI specification, used to control the model’s reasoning depth.
+A reasoning-intensity parameter that follows the OpenAI protocol, used to control the depth of the model’s reasoning.

 Default behavior